 According to the

-However, doctors may recommend regular high cholesterol screening for people with:
+However, doctors may recommend more frequent cholesterol screenings for people with:

 - a family history of heart attack and high cholesterol

-- total cholesterol levels: less than 200 milligrams (mg) per deciliter (dl)
+- Total cholesterol levels: These should be under 200 milligrams per deciliter (mg/dl).

-- HDL cholesterol: greater than or equal to 60 mg/dl
+- HDL cholesterol: This should be greater than or equal to 60 mg/dl.

-LetsGetChecked offers a finger prick cholesterol test and states it may suit people with:
+LetsGetChecked offers a finger prick cholesterol test and states that it may suit people with:

 - a sedentary lifestyle